 Han River Pavilion

-Created for Hangang Art Park, Seoul, the Han River Pavilion is due to open on 25th August 2018.
+Created for Hangang Art Park, Seoul, the Han River Pavilion opened on 27th August 2018.

 - A venue for concerts, film evenings, lectures and community led events.

 - A space for contemplation, participation and activation.

 - A destination where the community can connect, express themselves and grow together.

 From a set of drawings through to a complex CAD model, dozens of designs were created which gradually evolved into the final pavilion.